Held: July 14, 2021 (2:00 p.m. – 3:00 p.m.)

-This FREE webinar will highlight successes in managing urban stormwater.
-The webinar will include a panel discussion on ways to address stormwater issues while considering the people most impacted.
-The format will follow an informal-conversation style with plenty of time for Q&A.
+This webinar included a panel discussion on ways to address stormwater issues while considering the people most impacted.
+The webinar is available for viewing on the VWMC’s YouTube channel; click here.

-Mariah Davis with Choose Clean Water Coalition will moderate the panel discussion.
+Mariah Davis with Choose Clean Water Coalition moderated the panel discussion.

 Amy Wentz, Co-founder, Southside ReLeaf – Amy is a United States Army Veteran and proud mother of two who serves in her community advocating to improve the public education system, working to promote safe and healthy neighborhoods, and striving to achieve equitable outcomes for residents throughout the City of Richmond.
 She is the founder of Positively Black Richmond, co-founder of Richmond Black Restaurant Experience, and is on the action team for BLK RVA — all with goals of uplifting black faces and spaces throughout the City.
 In addition, Amy volunteers with several other organizations in Richmond and has received numerous accolades for her community service.
 Amy currently works full-time as an analyst for a software development company and is a proud graduate of Richmond Public Schools.